DevExpress/XAF-Blazor-Kubernetes-example/README.md

 docker run --network="host" -e CONNECTION_STRING=MSSQLConnectionString your_docker_hub_id/xaf-container-example:latest
 ```

-**Note**: Example in this repository requires that you pass a CONNECTION_STRING environment variable.
-This variable specifies the connection string name (defined in `appsetting.json`) to be used in the container.
+**Note**: The Example in this repository requires that you pass a CONNECTION_STRING environment variable.
+This variable specifies the connection string name (defined in appsetting.json) to be used in the container.

 If the application's database is live and doesn't require updates, then your XAF Blazor application is ready for use at `http://localhost/`.